Recommended Hardware for Metashape / PhotoScan:

 While the CPU impacts almost every step in Metashape, some parts of the workflow are GPU-accelerated as well.
 Most notably, aligning photos and building depth maps - as well as the mesh, if using depth maps as the source - are all impacted by the speed of your video card.
 Multiple video cards can also help boost performance in some projects, especially when using depth maps heavily.

 - Any GeForce RTX Series Card - Depending on your budget, though, just about any other RTX series card will do just fine.
 They are only a few percent apart in terms of performance, so get the one that best suits your price point.

 We recommend using NVIDIA GeForce video cards rather than Quadro cards.
 There is no specific benefit to using 'professional-grade' Quadro series cards in Metashape, and they cost far more than the mainstream GeForce models for similar levels of performance.
 Quadro cards sometimes have more video memory than their GeForce counterparts, but the amount of video memory was not found to be an important factor in our testing.
 Given the cost of a whole system that is oriented toward Metashape, and how critical GPU performance is, the higher-end (and thus faster) GeForce cards are usually most worthwhile.

 Moreover, we do not currently recommend AMD Radeon cards for Metashape.
 The latest Radeon RX 6000 Series performs better than having no GPU at all, but is far behind competing NVIDIA GeForce models.
-We also encountered stability issues with Metashape when running our benchmark on a variety of modern AMD graphics cards.
+We also encountered stability issues with Metashape when running our benchmark on some older AMD graphics cards.

 - Metashape 1.5.1 NVIDIA GeForce & Titan vs AMD Radeon Performance